zevilz/phpMyAdminInstaller/README.md

 ./pma-installer.sh
 ```

+4. Create database for PhpMyAdmin in web interface (`<pma_url>/chk_rel.php`) if it not exists.
+You will see related warning with link in the bottom of page.

 Notices:
 - Installed versions from repositories must be removed before using script (recommended);
 - There is no need to delete PhpMyAdmin installed with this script.
 Old versions will be saved in same directory;